 In the future, employers expect specialty drug coverage will evolve into a much more robust state as they continue to push the market for changes such as:

-- Use of measureable clinical outcomes as the driver for determining provider use of prior authorization, step therapy and utilization review
+- Use of measurable clinical outcomes as the driver for determining provider use of prior authorization, step therapy and utilization review.

-- Required pre- and ongoing clinical testing to determine appropriate initial prescribing and ongoing use of drugs
+- Require pre- and ongoing clinical testing to determine appropriate initial prescribing and ongoing use of drugs.

-- Restricted off-label use when possible or feasible
+- Restrict off-label use when possible or feasible.

-- Increased standardization of care with outcomes-based utilization guidelines specific to specialty drugs included in national standards of excellence in care programs
+- Increase standardization of care with outcomes-based utilization guidelines specific to specialty drugs included in national standards of excellence in care programs.